Social Media Addiction Counseling

 Whereas CBT focuses on thought patterns and false self-beliefs, DBT targets and changes destructive behavioral patterns instead.

-CBT is typically a one-on-one session, while DBT has a one-on-one session and a group skills training setting.
+Another difference between CBT and DBT is how practitioners conduct therapy sessions: CBT is typically a one-on-one session, while DBT is both one-on-one supplemented with a skills training group setting.

 Motivational Interviewing